 Renfe is Spain’s national train company operating freight and passenger trains on Spain’s extensive railway network as well as international routes to neighboring France and Portugal.
 Renfe has a wide range of ticket types to fit your budget like the Basic, Elige and Premium tickets.
 Renfe also offers discount cards like the Renfe Gold Card and +Renfe Youth Card 50 for qualified travelers.
 You can use these savings offers and discount cards on Omio when booking your Barcelona to Valencia trip.
 Renfe has a vast fleet of trains with different levels of comfort, amenities and speed.
 The Renfe AVE trains run at high speed and serve long-distance routes, Alvia trains combine high-speed and normal speed trains serving domestic routes, Altaria serves domestic routes into southern Spain, Euromed offers domestic routes along the Mediterranean coast, Avant trains serve regional commuter routes and Trenhotel offers night train routes.

-Omio customers who travel this route most frequently depart from Barcelona Sants and arrive in Valencia Joaquín Sorolla.
+Omio customers traveling this route depart most frequently from Barcelona Sants and arrive in Valencia Joaquín Sorolla.

-The most popular departure train station with passengers for this journey, called Barcelona Sants, is located 1 mile (s) / 1 km from the city center of Barcelona.
+The most popular departure train station with passengers for this trip, called Barcelona Sants, is located 1.6 miles (2.6 km) from the city center of Barcelona.

-The most popular arrival train station, Valencia Joaquín Sorolla, is located 1 mile (s) / 1 km away from the city center of Valencia.
+The most popular arrival train station, Valencia Joaquín Sorolla, is located 1.7 miles (2.7 km) away from the city center of Valencia.

 Here are some other resources that might have the information you need